Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Results

 \subsubsection{Exponent Search Experiments}

-The results for the exponent parameter search are shown in Fig. \ref{fig:resultexponent}) and here we can see how strongly the performance of the model depends on the magnitude of the exponent in the power law.
-The quality of the fit is in direct correspondence with the value of $c$, with only models with $c \geq 0.2$ showing the capacity to learn satisfactorily.
-The lowest error is found for $c$ in the range $[-0.13,-0.04]$.
-However, there is a slight uptick in the error for the smallest values of the exponent but this effect is most likely the result of the memristors having too small of a response for the training time supplied (which was 24 s in all out experiments).
+The results for the exponent parameter search are shown in Fig. \ref{fig:otherexperiments}B and here we can see how strongly the performance of the model depends on the magnitude of the exponent in the power law (Eq. \ref{eq:memristorlaw}).
+The quality of the fit is in direct correspondence with the value of $c$ up until $c\approx-0.162$, with a rapid decrease in learning performance thereafter.
+The highest performance is found for $c \in [-0.17,-0.16]$.
+Our choice of supplying learning SET pulses of $+0.1$ V implied $c=-0.146$ (Eq. \ref{eq:memristorlaw}), suggesting that a slightly higher tension could have led to better performance in the task at hand.